The Return (2006 film)

-The Return is a 2006 American psychological horror film directed by Asif Kapadia and starring Sarah Michelle Gellar as a businesswoman haunted by memories of her childhood and the mysterious death of a young woman.
+The Return is a 2006 American independent psychological horror film directed by Asif Kapadia and starring Sarah Michelle Gellar as a businesswoman haunted by memories of her childhood and the mysterious death of a young woman.
 Kate Beahan, Adam Scott, Peter O'Brien, and Sam Shepard also appear in the film.

-It was released theatrically on November 10, 2006, and on DVD on February 27, 2007.
+It was released theatrically by Rogue Pictures on November 10, 2006, and on DVD on February 27, 2007.
 The Blu-ray was released on October 6, 2009.
+The film was both a critical and commercial failure.